GPCRmd/gpcrmd-docs/source/simulation-browser.rst

 * Every system with Clozapine
 * Every system with POPC

 Please, keep in mind that the results may not be composed only by the elements you have included in the search.
-So, when we say that the system will match "P28222 + Serotonin", it means that at least, it has these two components - it may also have something else, like ions, water, etc. Read the `Exact match`_ section to know how to avoid this greedy behaviour.
+So, when we say that the system will match "P28222 + Serotonin", it means that at least, it has these two components - it may also have something else, like ions, water, etc. Read the `Exact match`_ section to know how to avoid this greedy behavior.

 Exact Match